Marion Community Unit School District #2

 Employees in Marion Unit #2 Schools care about the students they serve and enthusiastically strive to provide the necessary experiences for students to be successful.
 District goals include providing a well-rounded educational experience, making education the #1 priority of the community, and making parents a meaningful part of the educational program.

-Marion Unit #2 opened a new 330,000 square foot, state-of-the-art high school.
-The final phase of the project is scheduled for completion in 2017.
-Its design will be unrivaled in southern Illinois for both academics and extra-curricular activities.
+In 2017 Marion Unit #2 opened a new 330,000 square foot, state-of-the-art high school.
+It's design is unrivaled in Southern Illinois for both academics and extra-curricular activities.
 The new campus accommodates 21st-century learning with a science and technology (STEM) lab, a performing and visual arts center, a technical and vocational education center including learning labs in culinary arts, agricultural science, building trades, and automotive repair.
-The project includes a new health education center with an indoor track, multiple courts, a dance rehearsal area, and a fitness center.
+The new facility includes a new health education center with an indoor track, multiple courts, a dance rehearsal area, and a fitness center.
 The educational wing better accommodates the wide variety of honors, advanced placement, capstone vocational courses, and college dual credit opportunities that prepare students for experiences in the workplace and at universities and colleges throughout the nation.

 Marion Unit #2 is also making great strides in the area of technology by becoming a Google Apps for Education School District.
 In August 2020, each K-12 student received a Chromebook to accommodate digital and extended learning experiences.
 Deploying one device per student to better engage and prepare students for learning opportunities.